Ever look at dirty truck exhaust?

 - Looking at air quality in 545 counties in the U.S. between 2000 and 2007, researchers found that people had approximately four months added to their life expectancy on average due to cleaner air.
 Women and people who lived in urban and densely populated counties benefited the most.
 12

 - Another long-term study of six U.S. cities tracked from 1974 to 2009 added more evidence of the benefits.
 Their findings suggest that cleaning up particle pollution had almost immediate health benefits.
-They estimated that the U.S. could prevent approximately 34,000 premature deaths a year if the nation could lower annual levels of particle pollution by 1 µg/m3.13
+The researchers estimated that the U.S. could prevent approximately 34,000 premature deaths a year if the nation could lower annual levels of particle pollution by 1 µg/m3.13

 - Other researchers estimated that reductions in air pollution can be expected to produce rapid improvements in public health, with fewer deaths occurring within the first two years after reductions.14